This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Meals and bathroom use:

-A caregiver will provide support and supervision as you learn to eat normal, healthy meals.
-You may be allowed to use the bathroom only when a caregiver is present.
+A healthcare provider will provide support and supervision as you learn to eat normal, healthy meals.
+You may be allowed to use the bathroom only when a healthcare provider is present.

 You will meet with a dietitian to talk about nutrition and develop a healthy meal plan.
 It is important to eat 3 to 5 structured meals a day to reduce the urge to binge.
 You might need to learn how to prepare healthy food.
 You might also need to relearn what it feels like when you are hungry and full.

 You will be weighed regularly to find out if you are gaining, losing, or maintaining your weight.
 Limited amounts of physical activity will be part of your daily routine.
-A caregiver will help you learn ways other than exercise to relieve stress.
+A healthcare provider will help you learn ways other than exercise to relieve stress.

-- Blood test: This will show if you are getting enough iron, calcium, glucose, and other nutrients from food.
+- Blood tests will show if you are getting enough iron, calcium, glucose, and other nutrients.

-- Anticonvulsants: This medicine may help control your mood swings and decrease aggression or irritability.
+- Anticonvulsants may help control your mood swings and decrease aggression or irritability.

-- Group therapy, family therapy, or a support group: Group therapy is a meeting with other people who also have bulimia.
+- Group therapy, family therapy, or a support group can help you talk with others who also have bulimia.
+Group therapy is a meeting with other people who also have bulimia.
 Family therapy is a meeting with a therapist and your family members.
 Overeaters Anonymous, Eating Disorders Anonymous, or another support group may help prevent a relapse in the future.